 Among the findings in No Kid Hungry’s Longest Summer report:

 - The pandemic has forced many families to make sacrifices to afford enough food, including parents skipping meals (51%), making meals with limited options (66%) and skipping other bills like utilities or rent in order to afford food (39%)

 - Widespread unemployment and hunger has made Americans more supportive of the programs that can help solve it: 76% believe SNAP funding should be maintained or increased and 39% are more supportive of SNAP than they were before the coronavirus pandemic.

 - Additionally, more are aware of the importance of school meals programs: 75% of parents said COVID-19 made them realize how important school meals are to families, and 70% of parents said COVID-19 made them realize that more kids rely on school meals than they were previously aware of.

 With their eyes opened to the depth of childhood hunger in our country by COVID-19, more Americans are willing to support programs that can solve it; therefore, this crisis has the potential to be a catalyst in the quest to end childhood hunger in America.

 To see the methodology and sample sizes for the report, visit LongestSummer.org.

 About No Kid Hungry

 No child should go hungry in America.
-But 1 in 4 kids could face hunger due to the coronavirus pandemic.
+But 1 in 4 kids will face hunger this year.
 No Kid Hungry is ending childhood hunger through effective programs that provide kids with the food they need.
 This is a problem we know how to solve.
 No Kid Hungry is a campaign of Share Our Strength, an organization working to end hunger and poverty.
 Join us at NoKidHungry.org